 Considering the change itself, the stakeholders need to be consulted on several issues.
 What is the outcome the change is trying to achieve?
 Why this change and why now?
 Does the change need to be modified overall, or according to individual context, to make it successful?
 Considering the strategy to achieve the change, is there someone or a group responsible for implementing the change?
 Have the stakeholders bought into the need for change and the strategy to achieve the change?
 Do the individuals who are expected to change have the necessary knowledge and skills?
 Have everything been put into place that is likely to make the change successful?

-Effective involvement of individuals requires presentation of many opportunities via multiple routes (I will be writing a post on Communications shortly).
+Effective involvement of individuals requires presentation of many opportunities via multiple routes (see post on Communications).
 Advisory groups are an important way to involve stakeholders.
 However, such groups can only involve a few individuals and may not represent the broad range of views.
 Social media represents an interesting way to gain feedback from a broader and geographically disparate group.
 However, social media has its own quirks and runs the risk of advocacy and negativity that sometimes is not easily controlled.
 Time will tell if this is the best medium to gain the broadest input, but for now represents a prospect worth pursuing.

 In conclusion, the concept of co-creation shifts the thinking from a leader or group of leaders who decide what and how to change, to instead a process whereby the change initiative is created together in a meaningful way by everyone affected by the change.